input-output-hk/rscoin-haskell/README.md

    conjunction with acid-state, which gives us resilience to model changes, as our data is versioned against the history of data types we used to represent a certain concept.

+ + RSCoin is a library, daemons and convenience-cli programs are binaries which use this library  In accord with the library-oriented development philosophy, which suggests putting as much logic in libraries as possible, so that an application is a composition of those libraries with, maybe, some configuration and/or command line argument parsing facilities, we are putting most of the logic in `rscoin` package, which is a library (as specified in the cabal file of the project) with `rscoin-bank`, `rscoin-keygen`, `rscoin-user`, and `rscoin-mintette` being relatively thin layers which make use of this package.